Don-Up/Algorithm-Solutions/Merge Sorted Array.md

 To merge the two sorted arrays `nums1` and `nums2` into `nums1` in-place, we can utilize a two-pointer approach starting from the end of both arrays.
 This method ensures that we avoid the need for extra space and efficiently merge the arrays in `O(m + n)` time complexity.

-We need a pointer to record `num1`'s iteration position, a pointer to record `num2`'s iteration position, and a pointer to record the position of the latest insertion in the result array.
+We need a pointer `i` to record `num1`'s iteration position, a pointer `j` to record `num2`'s iteration position, and a pointer `k` to record the position of the latest insertion in the result array.

 ```js
 let i = m - 1;